 Your task is simple: pick 2 goalkeepers, 5 defenders, 5 midfielders and 3 forwards with a budget of £100m.
 This means you have £6.67m per player to use.
 If you pick some of the most expensive players to your team (such as Mohamed Salah at £13m), you have to balance them by picking some cheaper players as well.

-If you want to know how to find the best players for each position, check out these articles:
+If you want to know how to play fantasy premier league as well as how to find the best players for each position, check out these articles:

 - How to find the best Fantasy Premier League defenders